Eighth Air Force: Defeat of the Luftwaffe

 The USAAF now finally had an aircraft that could compete on equal terms with the Focke-Wulf Fw 190 and the later models of the Messerschmitt Bf 109.
-The USAAF was finally fully sold on the Mustang, and a letter contract for 2200 P-51Bs was issued.
+The USAAF was finally fully sold on the Mustang, and a letter contract for 2,200 P-51Bs was issued.
 The engine was to be the Packard V-1650-3, based on the Rolls-Royce Merlin Mk68.

 In late 1943, the P-51B Mustang was introduced to the European Theater by the USAAF.
 It could fly as far on its internal fuel tanks as the P-47 could with drop tanks.
 However, the P-51B was introduced as a tactical fighter, so the first deliveries of the P-51B in November 1943 were assigned to three groups in the tactical Ninth Air Force at the expense of VIII Bomber Command, whose need for a long range escort fighter was critical.
 The first escort mission for the bombers was not flown until 5 December.

-As the new commander of the Eighth Air Force from January 1944 onwards, Major General Jimmy Doolittle's major influence on the European air war occurred early that year when he made a critical change to the policy requiring escorting fighters to remain with the bombers at all times.
+As the new commander of the Eighth Air Force since January 1944, Major General Jimmy Doolittle's major influence on the European air war occurred early that year when he made a critical change to the policy requiring escorting fighters to remain with the bombers at all times.
 With Doolittle's permission, American fighter pilots on bomber defense missions would primarily be flying far ahead of the bombers' combat box formations in air supremacy mode, literally "clearing the skies" of any Luftwaffe fighter opposition heading towards the target.
 This strategy fatally disabled the twin-engined Zerstörergeschwader heavy fighter wings and their replacement, single-engined Sturmgruppen of heavily armed Fw 190As, clearing each force of bomber destroyers in their turn from Germany's skies throughout most of 1944.
 As part of this game-changing strategy, especially after the bombers had hit their targets, the USAAF's fighters were then free to strafe German airfields and transport while returning to base, contributing significantly to the achievement of air superiority by Allied air forces over Europe.